 - Department Overview

-Community Services promotes healthy lifestyles through the development of quality parks, trails, facilities, recreation and cultural opportunities for the year round use of our citizens.
+Recreation and Culture promotes healthy lifestyles through the development of quality parks, trails, facilities, recreation and cultural opportunities for the year round use of our citizens.
 It is the department’s mission to provide and promote parks, open spaces and leisure programming that will enhance active living and the well-being of individuals and our community.

 Also see eForms for many City related forms, applications and information packages.